 Include physical exercise in your everyday routine

 If you find it difficult to find time to exercise, don’t give yourself the chance to make excuses.
-Workouts should be scheduled and planned into your week just like any other essential activity.
+Workouts should be scheduled and planned throughout your week just like any other essential activity.
 Schedule set time slots for workouts ahead of time and work everything else around those.

-Physical exercise may also be included throughout the day by switching smaller day-to-day habits to more physically challenging ones, like taking the stairs instead of using the elevator or lift, parking farther away from the shop to get a few extra steps in, or carrying your grocery bags to the car instead of wheeling them there in a shopping cart or having someone carry them for you.
+Physical exercise may also be included throughout the day by switching smaller day-to-day habits to more physically challenging ones, like taking the stairs instead of using the elevator or lift, parking farther away from the shop to get a few extra steps in, or carrying your grocery bags to the car instead of wheeling them there in a shopping cart or having someone take them for you.

-If you work from home, take breaks by stretching, walking, or climbing the stairs, or try a standing desk or pilates ball instead of a chair.
+If you work from home, take breaks by stretching, walking, climbing stairs, or try a standing desk or pilates ball instead of a chair.
 Squats, lunges, and situps are other good options to sneak in throughout the day if you can’t fit in a full workout session.

 Put it in writing

 Make a list of your goals and recognize the advantages of regular exercise.
-Do you want to improve your posture, increase energy and strength?
+Do you want to improve your posture, and increase your energy and strength?
 Write your ambitions down – whether on paper or the notes on your phone – and look at this list regularly to help you stay motivated.

 You may also find that keeping an exercise journal is beneficial.
-Keep track of what you achieved during each workout session, how long you worked out for, and how you felt afterwards.
+Keep track of what you achieved during each workout session, how long you worked out, and how you felt afterwards.
 Tracking your progress and recording your efforts may help you to strive toward your objectives while also reminding you that you’re making progress.